-The world's most renown comet Halley visits us every 75 years making it a short period or periodic comet (seen periodically less than 200 years) and its passing has been recorded in many texts since 239 B.C. by ancient astronomers around the world.
+The world's most renown comet Halley visits us every 75 years making it a short period or periodic comet (seen periodically less than 200 years) and its passing recorded in texts since 239 B.C. by ancient astronomers around the world.
 Its original pronunciation is hal-lee, similar to valley, but many have adopted the other pronunciation of hey-lee, similar to daily.

 As Halley nears the sun, its composition becomes clearer and easier to detect.
-A coma (aka atmosphere) forms from lighter elements such as water, carbon monoxide, carbon dioxide, and various different ices from the surface of its nucleus due to warming from the sun and is typically 100,000 km (62,137 miles) across.
-As it returns to its aphelion, these gasses begin to freeze and fall back down onto the nucleus and the comet appears like a hunk of rock.
+A coma (aka atmosphere) forms from lighter elements such as water, carbon monoxide, carbon dioxide, and various ices from the surface of its nucleus due to warming from the sun and is typically 100,000 km (62,137 miles) across.
+As it returns to its aphelion, these gasses begin to freeze and fall back down on the nucleus and the comet appears like a hunk of rock.
 It is strongly believed that it, along with many of the periodic comets, from the Oort Cloud in the far reaches of the Kuiper Belt.

 Despite the size of its coma, its nucleus is rather small at 15 km (9.3 miles) long, 8 km (4.9 miles) wide, and 8 km (4.9 miles) thick and it resembles the shape of a peanut, so you can basically walk across Halley in roughly 4 hours.
-In March of 1986, its tail was measured as extending up to 50 million km (31 million miles) from the coma of the comet.
+In March of 1986, its tail measured up to 50 million km (31 million miles) from the coma of the comet.
 When viewing any comet from Earth, it is the coma and tail that is visible to us.

-Giotto did a flyby of Halley's comet on March 14, 1986, at a distance of 596 km (370 miles) making it the first man-made spacecraft to approach a comet at such a close distance.
+Giotto did a flyby of Halley's comet on March 14, 1986, at 596 km (370 miles) making it the first man-made spacecraft to approach a comet at such a close distance.
 It sent back amazing images of the comet's nucleus as well as other images of its coma and tail.
 Surprisingly the spacecraft survived its encounter despite being knocked off its axis by debris from the comet for about 32 minutes and losing ones of its cameras.

-During Halley's approach in 1986, spacecraft Vega 1 and Vega 2 were redirected to intercept Halley as it came within range.
+During Halley's approach in 1986, spacecraft Vega 1 and Vega 2 redirected to intercept Halley as it came within range.
 Both ships reach within 8,890 km (5,523 miles) and sent back over 1,500 images of the comet.

 - ScienceCasts: A Meteor Shower from Halley's Comet